 Novo Nordisk Research Centre Oxford (NNRCO) was launched in 2017 as a strategic alliance between Oxford University, a global leader in metabolism research, and Novo Nordisk, the leading diabetes therapeutics company.

-Between 2017 and 2021, NNRCO will employ up to 100 researchers who will be visitors to Oxford University in various capacities.
-These NNRCO researchers will work in new state-of-the-art laboratories in the BioEscalator Building on the Old Road Campus starting mid-2018.
-Until then, NNRCO has temporary space nearby in the Centre for Cellular & Molecular Physiology building.
+Uniquely, the alliance has seen Novo Nordisk establish a presence onsite at the University of Oxford, with NNRCO employing up to 100 researchers between 2017 and 2021 who will be visitors to the University in various capacities.
+These NNRCO researchers will work in new state-of-the-art laboratories in the Innovation Building on Old Road Campus, which officially opened on the 12th September 2018.